 Cycling UK, the Forestry Commission and East Hampshire District Council have been working together at Alice Holt Forest, near Farnham to improve the cycling offer and encourage greater participation from diverse communities.
 By 2009, a fleet of adapted cycles had already been purchased and was being used on a regular basis in the forest.
 Subsequently, funding was obtained to build a small figure of eight cycle track within the woods within easy reach of the picnic area, a café, and toilet and parking facilities.

 The first group of pupils from Jigsaw School was invited to Alice Holt in 2010.
 They had access to the full sensory experience of being outside in the woods and using the cycles.

-Initially supported by the CTC development officer, who was able to demonstrate how each cycle could be used and what adaptations could be made to accommodate all the participants' needs, the pupils also benefited from great support from the school staff, who were also thoroughly engaged with the activity.
-The staff were more than capable of learning to fully support their own sessions with initial guidance from CTC.
+Initially supported by the Cycling UK development officer, who was able to demonstrate how each cycle could be used and what adaptations could be made to accommodate all the participants' needs, the pupils also benefited from great support from the school staff, who were also thoroughly engaged with the activity.
+The staff were more than capable of learning to fully support their own sessions with initial guidance from Cycling UK.

 While many of the pupils find regular communication methods challenging, there is no doubt that they are able to communicate clearly their enjoyment for cycling - their faces that say it all, along with the noises that they make.
 The activity is familiar to them because it is part of their life - a very positive part.